Why are international students dropping out of U.S. colleges prior to earning their degrees?

 - What food sources are available?
 Will you find grocery stores selling familiar items or restaurants that represent your food preferences (i.e. vegetarian, Kosher, Halaal, ethnic)?

-- What is the cost of living?
+- Is the cost of living comparable?
 Will you be able to afford a car, entertainment, school related items?

 - What are the weather and landscape like?